microsoft/DeepSpeed/deepspeed/profiling/flops_profiler/README.md

       - [Example Training Workflow](#example-training-workflow)
 ### Usage With the DeepSpeed Runtime

 When using DeepSpeed for model training, the profiler can be configured in the deepspeed configuration file.
 No explict API calls are needed to use the profiler.
+The profiler can be enabled by adding the following field to the `deepspeed_config` json file.
 Refer to [flops profiler](https://www.deepspeed.ai/docs/config-json/#flops-profiler) for details.

-#### Example: Megatron-LM

-For information on running Megatron-LM with DeepSpeed, please refer to our tutorial [Megatron-LM](https://github.com/microsoft/DeepSpeedExamples/tree/master/Megatron-LM)

-The profiler can be enabled by adding the following field to the `deepspeed_config` json file.

 ```json
 {